Summer at CAM Community Day

 🖐🏾 11 AM–2 PM | Adinkra Stamping with Benjamin Billingsley

-Enjoy Adinkra stamping in Pancoe with CAM Associate Curator Benjamin Billingsley.
+Enjoy Adinkra stamping in Pancoe with CAM’s Curator of Education and Public Programs, Benjamin Billingsley.
 Adinkra is a traditional Ghanaian art form that uses symbolic stamps on fabric to represent emotions, events, places, and ideas.

 Tamar Ettun